 - Selling ongoing maintenance contracts to clients

-Employers love seeing numbers on your resume because it makes your experience feel more tangible.
-When writing your resume, if you can answer the questions, “How much?” or “How many?”, you should include that number.
+Employers love seeing numbers on your resume.
+Numbers make your experience feel tangible.
+When writing your resume, you want to be able to answer the questions, “How much?” or “How many?”.
+You include that number (the answer) in your job descriptions.
 For instance: